imrany/recipe-organiser/README.md

     - `/src/routes/index.mjs` - this contains all the api routes for controllers in [/src/controllers]("/src/controllers")
 - `.env` - contains all environment variables
 - `/src/middleware.mjs` - handle authentication logic

-### How to view a recipe in details
-- Click the recipe you want to view, it wil instantly open a detailed page showing the recipe's name, ingredients and directions ? instruction for you to follow

-### How to delete a recipe
-- Click on the recipe you want to delete, `you have to be authorized and the recipe you are delete muust be yours`.

-- Once its open click the `trash` or `delete` button on your top-right corner.